sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/pricing/index.md

 - **Quantity discount.** An example: booking a room for two people costs
   $100,
   and after that, each additional person costs $20 extra.
+- **Price variants.** With bookings, you can enable price variants.
+You could add two variants of a single listing, e.g. standard and premium versions, which have a price difference.

 All of these options can be achieved with the Sharetribe pricing functionality.
 In this article, we'll look a bit closer at how pricing